roosterMAP/notes/blackhole.md

 \sqrt{\Theta} \rightarrow -\sqrt{\Theta}.
 $$

-Numerically, this can be a little unreliable if we simply wait for $R$ or $\Theta$ to cross zero, especially when using finite step sizes.
-When we move to implementation, we will use a more robust method to step cleanly across turning points.

 Ordinary turning points correspond to simple roots of $R$ or $\Theta$.
 These are not singularities; the motion reverses in finite affine parameter.
 Double roots are different.
 They describe limiting orbits that are approached asymptotically, such as unstable spherical photon orbits, and the affine parameter can diverge.
 This is covered in the next section.

 These turning points are also the basis for analytically solving the system.
 The roots of $R(r)$ and $\Theta(\theta)$ determine the allowed regions of motion and eventually lead to the elliptic integrals used in the analytic geodesic solutions.